-Thanks to advances in informatics it is possible to obtain a computerized simulation of the appearance your breast after a breast augmentation procedure: with three simple photos a three-dimensional model of your chest and breast can be produced, on which the implantation of protheses can be digitally simulated.
+Thanks to advances in informatics it is possible to obtain a computerized simulation of the appearance your breast after a breast augmentation procedure: with three simple photos a three-dimensional model of your chest and breast can be produced, on which the implantation of prostheses can be digitally simulated.

 Is an increase in breast dimensions right for you?

-During the visit with your surgeon, explain to him what are your objectives and your expectations for the surgical procedure.
+During the visit with your surgeon, explain to him what your objectives are and your expectations for the surgical procedure.
 The doctor will consider the nature of your breast, will take into consideration your hopes and will ask questions regarding pregnancies and breast diseases.

 What happens in a breast augmentation procedure?

 A breast augmentation procedure is typically done under general anesthesia.
 The procedure usually lasts less than two hours.
 The most widely used technique is an incision in the lower part of the breast near the chest or at the lower part of the areola (the darker area around the nipple).
 Less frequently the incision is made around the nipple, under the armpit or at the navel.
 Once the incision has been made, a pocket is created under the breast tissue or under the chest muscle.
 The implant is then securely positioned in the pocket and the incision is closed using tiny sutures.